 Link juice is a colloquial term in the SEO world that refers to the power or equity passed to a site via links from external or internal sources.
 This power is interpreted as a vote of recommendation toward your site and is one of the most important factors in determining your site’s search ranking (and PageRank).
-So, having keyword in anchor-text of internal links helps to maximize on SEO advantage.
+So, having keywords in the anchor text of internal links helps to maximize SEO advantage.

 7. File Names

-If you website offers visitors to download, share, or show any file, make sure that the filename contains the keyword you target for that page.
+If your website offers visitors to download, share, or show any file, make sure that the filename contains the keyword you target for that page.

 Other recommended places

 In this discussion, the basics of how to add keywords to a website are discussed.
-It seems to look daunting at first sight, but planning your keywords and researching on it before you start writing your article, this half your work in ahead.
+It seems to look daunting at first sight, but planning your keywords and researching them before you start writing your article, this half your work in ahead.

-If you found it useful, please share with the world using your favorite social channel.
+If you found it useful, please share it with the world using your favorite social channel.